geneontology/geneontology.github.io/_docs/acknowledgments-contributors.md

 permalink: /docs/acknowledgments/
 ---

-# Acknowledgments-Contributors
-## Contributors to the GO Knowledgebase
+# Individual Contributors to the GO Knowledgebase

 We want to acknowledge the contributions of the following individuals in the development of the GO knowledgebase.
 ### The founder